 Vince Egan receiving an award after a STARS Golf tournament

 While Steele is the only current STARS golfer that will be competing for gold, Vince Egan has also been selected to make the trip to Minneapolis, where he will be serving as a golf rules official.
-This is a new role for Egan at the USA Games, but he is very excited to begin this new journey.
+This is a new role for Egan at the USA Games, and he is very excited to begin this new journey.

 Pickleball Debuts with Eight States Represented